Table of Contents

-The best treatment for plantar fasciitis includes effective exercises which involve stretching as they result in relaxing the tightened muscles which can increase the problem.
+The best treatment for plantar fasciitis includes effective exercises that involve stretching as they result in relaxing the tightened muscles which can increase the problem.
 These are the most effective ones;

 Take a bottle of water and/or some similarly shaped object, place it under your foot and roll over it for around a minute per leg.
 Repeat at least 3 times per foot.

-Warm up: You should warm your body up before any physical task or even exercise as any sudden physical exertions may cause pain, and pulled muscles.
+You should warm your body up before any physical task or even exercise as any sudden physical exertions may cause pain and pulled muscles.
 Any sudden moved on a sedentary body may cause injuries which can result in long-term pain.

-Proper support in shoes: Make sure you wear the correct sized shoe and it has the correct type of support for your type of feet.
+Make sure you wear the correct size shoe and it has the correct type of support for your type of feet.
 This is of great importance especially for those people who walk a lot or stand for long periods of time.
 Avoid any tight or ill-fitting shoes as even shoes that are too loose may cause pain due to walking.